mihnea-radulescu/imagefanreloaded/README.md

 User interface:
 * left mouse button for interacting with tabs and folders, and for selecting, opening, zooming in and out, and dragging images
-* right mouse button for displaying image info, and for returning from the opened image to the main view
+* right mouse button for cloning the active tab, displaying image info, and for returning from the opened image view to the main view
 * mouse wheel for scrolling through folders and thumbnails, and for navigating back and forward through opened images
-* key combos Ctrl+Plus for adding a new tab, and Ctrl+Minus for closing an existing tab
+* key combos Ctrl+Plus for adding a new tab, Alt+Plus for cloning the active tab, and Ctrl+Minus for closing the active tab
 * key combo Shift+Tab for cycling through tabs
 * key Tab for cycling through controls in the active tab
 * key combo Ctrl+C for copying the selected folder info or image info